Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Some people may be afraid to try Uni but I want to encourage you as good quality Uni is one of the best things in the world :)

-For our forth course, we’ve arrived at the coveted Uni (sea urchin).
+For our fourth course of this affordable omakase in Bangkok, we’ve arrived at the coveted Uni (sea urchin).
 Many people are put off by sea urchin and I don’t blame them, I was one of those people and even now I am still skeptical towards it.

-Without a doubt my favorite course so far.
-At this point I am eagerly waiting to see what the next few courses have to offer.
+Without a doubt, this is my favorite course so far.
+At this point I am eagerly waiting to see what the next few courses this Bangkok omakase experience has to offer.

 Course 5: Flavourful Saba (Mackerel) Nigiri Sushi